ErpNetDocs/tech/modules/applications/rental/index.md

-# Lease Out-Management
+# Rental

-The **Lease Out-Management** module in **ERP.net** is a comprehensive tool designed to manage the leasing process of rental assets efficiently.
+The **Rental** module is a comprehensive tool designed to manage the leasing process of rental assets efficiently.

-Located in the applications section, this module is divided into various panels and sections, each serving a specific function to ensure effective management of leases, assets, and transactions.
+Located in the Applications section, this module is divided into various panels and sections, each serving a specific function to ensure effective management of leases, assets, and transactions.

-By providing a structured and detailed approach to asset management, the **Lease Out-Management** module helps organizations optimize their rental operations and enhance their leasing processes.
+By providing a structured and detailed approach to asset management, the **Rental** module helps organizations optimize their rental operations and enhance their leasing processes.

 ![picture](pictures/Lease_out_view_25_06.png)